AayushKamath/EECS6895_finalproject/Readme.md

 4. Access the application: Open your web browser and visit `http://localhost:3000` to use the investment strategy system.
 5. Machine Learning Trained models present in the root directory Adv_Big_Data_Project.ipynb.

-## Usage

-- Navigate through the application to manage your investment portfolio.
-- Utilize the machine learning features to analyze financial trends and optimize portfolio allocation.
-- Monitor the performance of your investments through visualizations.